Use Them or Lose Them: The Plants in your Spice Cabinet

 - The Regenstein Fruit & Vegetable Garden's always-warm greenhouse is filled with herbs all year long.

-- Our Lenhardt Library is a prime resource for books about designing and planting an herb garden—a few excellent titles can be found in our Current Books section.
+- Our Lenhardt Library is a prime resource for books about designing and planting an herb garden.

 The eager-to-get-started will want to sow seeds early indoors, too—this Smart Gardener link has the how-tos: Fresh All Winter: Grow Herbs Indoors.

-One final resource: Seed Swap at the Garden is February 22, 2015!
-Swap seeds and tips with other gardeners, and hear Seed Savers Exchange's apple expert Dan Bussey wax poetic about our national apple seed heritage.
+One final resource: Seed Swap at the Garden!
+Swap seeds and tips with other gardeners, and learn from experts.
 See you there!